Ella Bailey Park. Credit: Linnea Westerlind

 Location: 8650 55th Ave.
 S., Rainier Beach.
 Free parking is available on residential streets and in the Atlantic City Boat Ramp parking lot next door.
 Buses stop just outside the park on S. Henderson St. and on Seward Park Ave.
 S.

-Also nearby: For a lifeguarded swimming beach, try Pritchard Island Beach, 0.2 miles north.
+Also nearby: For a lifeguarded swimming beach, try Pritchard Island Beach, a quarter of a mile to the north.

 This popular West Seattle park was expanded in 2015 and now has even more kid-friendly features.
-Bring bikes for kids to ride loops on the paved path that circles the upper section of the park where parents can walk and look across at Beacon Hill and the Cascade Mountains or to shining Mt.
-Baker in the distance.
+Bring bikes for kids to ride loops on the paved path that circles the upper section of the park.
+Parents and caregivers can walk and look across at Beacon Hill and the Cascade Mountains or to shining Mount Baker in the distance.
 The playground has a wooden play structure, two zip lines, a net climber and a spinning net.
 Don’t miss the two slides that plummet down the hillside.
 Miles of easy hiking trails crisscross the forest at the south end of the park.

 Location: 9000 8th Ave.
 S.W., West Seattle.
 Free parking is available in three separate parking lots.
 For the playground, enter at Eighth Avenue S.W. and S.W.
 Cloverdale Street.
 Buses stop on Ninth Ave.
 S.W. near the park.

-Also nearby: Highland Park Playground has a popular spray park and sits 0.2 miles to the west.
+Also nearby: Highland Park Playground has a seasonal spray park and sits a quarter-mile miles to the west.

 A long curving beach offers hours of digging and exploring for kids while adults take in views of the Puget Sound, Vashon Island and the Olympic Mountains.
 Walk out on the wooden pier to see what the fishermen are catching and get a wide perspective on the sweeping views north and south.
 A small aquarium operated by Highline College next door is free and open to the public on Saturdays 10 a.m.–2 p.m. and Thursdays (summer only) 4–7 p.m.